 - You get access to the website URL and full details without starting the purchase process

 - 15-20% commission is high

 This is a marketplace with vetted sites to buy.
-Buyers need to be members of the club in order to see information about the businesses, and pricing starts at around $250/year.
+Buyers need to be members of the club in order to see information about the businesses.
+To get membership, you need to show proof of funds, or you can buy in for around $250/year.
 They provide a due diligence report as well as interviews of sellers.

 Websites for sale on Investors Club and go up to $1M.
 This is a great intermediate option between a marketplace like Flippa and a broker.
 There are dozens of active listings at a time.

 - Can be hired to do direct outreach to sites for unlisted opportunities